BurnOutTrader/fund-forge/ff_strategies/README.md

         // backtest_delay: An Option<Duration> we can pass in a delay for market replay style backtesting, this will be ignored in live trading.
         None,

-        //strategy resolution, all data at a lower resolution will be consolidated to this resolution, if using tick data, you will want to set this at 1 second or less depending on the data granularity
+        //strategy resolution in milliseconds, all data at a lower resolution will be consolidated to this resolution, if using tick data, you will want to set this at 1 second or less depending on the data granularity
         //this allows us full control over how the strategy buffers data and how it processes data, in live trading.
         // In live trading we can set this to None to skip buffering and send the data directly to the strategy or we can use a buffer to keep live consistency with backtesting.
-        Some(Duration::seconds(1))
+        100
     ).await;
 }
 ```